 The Difference between vintage and second hand Double Double Vintage

-All Things Vintage: Vintage Vs. Second Hand
+All Things Vintage: Vintage vs. Second Hand

-Vintage vs. Secondhand: Which is Which
+Vintage vs. Secondhand: What's what?

 This is Second Hand

-Second Hand clothing has two advantages: you can save money and it's not needed to produce new clothes.
-You can find them in Second Hand stores, which can be found in every bigger city.
-But you should bring time with you: The selection is often somewhat random and from baby clothes to grandpa pants in XXXL, everything can be there.
-However, treasures can occasionally be found here - but you have to have a lot of patience and luck.
+Second-hand clothing offers two advantages: You can save money and no new clothing needs to be produced extra.
+You can find it in second-hand shops, which exist in every major city.
+However, you should bring some time with you: The selection is often somewhat arbitrary, and anything from baby clothes to XXXL grandpa trousers can be found.
+Treasures can occasionally be found here too – but you need a lot of patience and luck.

 This is Vintage

-Vintage: less resources, more quality
+Vintage: Fewer resources, more quality

-On the topic of "price", we come right after the question of "where": vintage clothing can be found online, but slowly also in some stores here in Germany - for example in our store in Mannheim.
-The big difference to second hand stores is the selection: Vintage stores only have vintage pieces.
-Nothing smells musty (as can happen in second hand stores).
-And in a vintage store, a pre-selection has already taken place: You won't find the aforementioned grandpa pants here, but only finely selected pieces.
+We'll get to the topic of "price" right after the question of "where": Vintage clothing can be found online, but also slowly in some stores in this country – for example, in Mannheim in our store.
+The big difference to second-hand shops is the selection: Vintage stores exclusively offer vintage pieces.
+Nothing smells musty (as can happen in second-hand shops).
+And in a vintage store, a pre-selection has already taken place: You won't find the grandpa trousers mentioned earlier here, but only fine, selected pieces.

-By the way, it's no coincidence that "vintage" can also mean "selection": only special pieces find their way into a vintage store.
-Inferior clothing, T-shirts with ugly prints from bachelor parties and the like are sorted out beforehand or not even taken along on the treasure hunt.
+It's no coincidence that "vintage" also means "selection" in English: Only special items find their way into a vintage store.
+Inferior clothing, T-shirts with ugly prints from bachelor parties, and the like are sorted out beforehand or not even taken along on the treasure hunt.

 Vintage: Sometimes more expensive, because rare

-"Second hand" vs. "Vintage": summarized again
+Second Hand” vs. “Vintage”: Summarized again

-What is second hand?
+What is Second Hand?

 What is Vintage?